oaeproject/Hilary/README.md

 ## Quickstart Guide

-The following guide will take you through the necessary steps to get the back-end for Sakai OAE (Hilary) and its reference UI (3akai-ux) running.
+The following guide will take you through the necessary steps to run the back-end for Sakai OAE (Hilary) and its reference UI (3akai-ux) for development purposes.

 ### Installing dependencies